Tim-ats-d/Visual-dialog/CONTRIBUTING.md

 │   ├── source/
 │   │   Contains images used in documentation.
 │   │   │
-│   │   ├── images/
-│   │   │   Contains images used in documentation.
-│   │   │
 │   │   ├── conf.py
 │   │   │   Sphinx's configuration file.
 │   │   │